true-myth/true-myth/README.md

 We received `Nothing` back as our value, which isn't particularly useful, but it also didn't halt our program in its tracks!

+Best of all, when you use these with libraries like TypeScript or Flow, you can lean on their type systems to check aggressively for `null` and `undefined`, and actually *eliminate* those from your codebase by replacing anywhere you would have used them with `Maybe`.

 `Result` is similar to `Maybe`, except it packages up the result of an operation (like a network request) whether it's a success (an `Ok`) or a failure (an `Err`) and lets us unwrap the package at our leisure.
 Whether you get back a 200